-Definition 25.
-Assume that $n \le m$. m - n is a natural number l such that n + l = m.
+Definition 24.
+Assume that $n \leq m$. m - n is a natural number l such that n + l = m.

 The first definition defines the binary relation \leq by an "iff" equivalence.
-This is followed by a purely syntactic definition of <. m < n is an abbreviation for another formula.
+This is followed by a purely syntactic definition of $\langle m \langle n \rangle$ is an abbreviation for another formula.
 The abbreviation will be expanded, possibly recursively, by the parser.
 The third definition defines the binary difference function -.

-Remark 26.
+Remark 25.
 Definitions of functions and constants usually contain implicit postulates corresponding to the existence and uniquess-properties of function values and constants.
 In case of the definition of - the condition for l should be satisfiable by a unique natural number.
 This is however not checked by Naproche, so that the well-definedness of the function is the user's responsibility.
 If the function definition were non-unique we would have a contradictory system of assumptions.
-Consider, e.g., the wrong definition

-Definition 27.
-Assume that $n \le m$. m - n is a natural number l such that n = m.
+Consider, e.g., the wrong definition Definition 26.
+Assume that $n \leq m$. m - n is a natural number l such that n = m.